wrshf7/HapSelect-Docs/docs/workflow/visualizations.md

 ### Notes

-- Haploblock variance is internally log-scaled for visualization
+- Haploblock variance is internally log-scaled for visualization and then min-max scaled between 0 and 1.
-- Useful for identifying high-variance haploblocks
+- Useful for visualizing high-variance haploblocks

 ---